-Introduction and Problem Statement: Customer Owned Battery Systems (COBS) can be used to ensure safe operation of distributed energy resources (DER).
+Introduction and Problem Statement: Power systems are under fundamental changes in their structure, moving from centralized operation to distributed operation.
+In such a transformation, distributed energy resources (DERs) play a significant role in providing energy locally at customer side for benefits such as avoiding long distance power transmission, causing extra costs and power losses.
+Due to DER’s intermittent generation, uncertain power flow fluctuation becomes a key issue in the power system transformation.
+For this reason, customer owned battery systems (COBS) are introduced to ensure controllability of DERs for a safe system operation.
 With states passing laws requiring an significant increases of their dependability on DER [1], widespread use of COBS is inevitable because their flexible operation can manage variable energy generation and increase on renewable generation capacity of circuits [2].
 Identifying and operating COBS, however, will be nontrivial mainly because of their distributed nature and the limited knowledge and control utilities will have over the devices.
-For one reason, many utilities do not have policies requiring customers to report PV or COBS installations.
-Second, since batteries are not yet commonly adopted, there is not enough data to witness the impacts.
+For example, many utilities do not have policies requiring customers to report PV or COBS installations.
+Even worse, since batteries are not yet commonly adopted, there is not enough data to witness the impacts.
 Finally, there is no simple, efficient, and accurate way for utilities to assess the benefits of a COBS (or a network of COBSs) on a distribution circuit.
-Unless utilities are prepared for the widespread use of COBS, utilities will be forced to limit the DER on a circuit, even though it may be capable of handling much more.
+Therefore, it is likely utilities will be forced to limit the DER on a circuit, even though it may be capable of handling much more with the widespread use of COBS.
+Such an underutilization problem is faced by many utilities in U.S. and nationwide.

 The question, therefore is “What can be done to prepare utilities to leverage benefits of COBS?”
-The answer lies in harnessing modern techniques and tools to create a framework for COBS identification and control.
-New (heterogeneous) sources of data are being collected by smart meters and other sensor technologies, giving utilities the ability to monitor their circuits better than ever before.
-Unfortunately, most utilities (if not all of them) have been unable to fully leverage this new wealth of data.
-This proposal will combine modern techniques and new technology to use accessible utility data to accurately identify COBS locations, extract their physical and operational parameters, and assess their impact on a distribution circuit.
-Specifically, by collaborating with the experts at ASU I will merge data, rigorous mathematical analysis, and engineering applications into machine learning algorithms with provable performance.
+While one can look into the transmission grid to learn from its operational approach for its large-scale batteries, it is hard for utilities to employ the strategies due to limited monitoring and control capability for many fast-aging local grids.
+Fortunately, new (heterogeneous) sources of data are being collected by smart meters and other sensor technologies, giving utilities the ability to monitor their circuits better than ever before.
+But, unfortunately, most utilities (if not all of them) have been unable to fully leverage this new wealth of data.
+This proposal will combine modern techniques and new technology to use accessible utility data based on the PI’s working experience in Duquesne Light Company (DLC) in Pittsburgh, PA to accurately identify COBS locations, extract their physical and operational parameters, and assess their impact on a distribution circuit.
+Leveraging the existing NDA between Arizona State University and DLC, I will collaborate with the experts at ASU to merge data, employ rigorous mathematical analysis, and engineer new services for COBS applications.
+For example, Fig. 1 is a big data platform for power system analysis that locates at the lab that I am currently working at.
+With such a platform capable of analyzing Terabytes of data in a few seconds, the lab aims at using machine learning algorithms for knowledge discovery and artificial intelligence.
+My research will leverage such a platform and the diversified courses in the power area and computer sciences area provided by ASU.

+Figure 1: Big data analytics platform at ASU.